This week, the Grammar Guru asks: when is a colon not a colon? When it’s a semicolon!

 Semicolons made simple

 A semicolon is used when you’d like to indicate a pause in a sentence.
-It’s stronger than a comma, and less final than a full stop.
+It’s stronger than a comma, but less final than a full stop.

 A semicolon –